Using the XP-Pen Tablet in Your Classroom

 • Share your screen in Zoom.

 • Use Zoom’s Annotate tool from the toolbar to draw or write on shared content.
-Note: you must be screen sharing to use this feature.Uploaded Image (Thumbnail)
+Note: you must be screen sharing to use this feature.Screenshot of Zoom's Meeting settings window with the Annotate button circled.

 • You can also use the XP-Pen to highlight or explain directly on shared slides or documents.